awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 .. important:: Substitute your own access key, secret access key and region information for the example values shown here.

-   For more information about configuring your credentials for the SDK, see :doc:`set-up-creds`.
+   For more information about configuring your credentials for the SDK, see :doc:`setup-credentials`.

 Create a SWF project